Order Buccastem Online

 - Physical triggers – tiredness, lack of sleep, poor posture, neck or shoulder tension, low blood sugar, skipping meals, travelling

-- Certain foods – caffeine containing foods/drinks, chocolate, cheeses, citrus fruit, alcohol
+- Certain foods – caffeine containing foods/drinks, chocolate, cheese, citrus fruit, alcohol

 - Environmental triggers – smoking, bright lights, television/computer/phone screens, loud noises, humidity